weyoss/redis-smq/docs/message-exchanges.md

 A direct exchange allows producers to publish a message to a single queue which is matched exactly by the specified queue of the exchange.

-The queue of the direct exchange may be a string, like `a.b.c.d`, which is composed of alphanumeric characters, including `-` and `_` characters, that may be separated by a `.`.
+The queue of the direct exchange may be a string, like `a.b.c.d` or an object describing the namespace of the queue like `{ ns: 'my-app', name: 'a.b.c.d'}`.

-Direct exchange queue may be also an object describing the namespace of the queue like `{ ns: 'my-app', name: 'a.b.c.d'}`.
-If a string is used for the direct exchange queue then the default namespace will be used.
+If a string is used for the direct exchange queue then the **default** namespace will be used.

 A direct exchange with the queue `a.b.c.d` matches exactly the queue with the name `a.b.c.d`.